justarrived/just_match_api/README.md

 * Ruby 2.3
 * Ruby on Rails 4.2
 * PostgreSQL 9.3
+* Redis 3

 ## Getting started

-_Prerequisites_: Ruby 2.3 and PostgreSQL 9.3 or above.
+_Prerequisites_: Ruby 2.3, PostgreSQL 9.3 or above and Redis 3.

 To setup your development environment